gwisk/gradguide/README.md

     exactly what you like.
 Looking by people and research instead of by school frees you from your biases.

     I will also mention: skim the papers.
-Don't try to spend a ton of time poring over papers, it very likely that much of it will be hard to absorb.
+Don't try to spend a ton of time poring over papers, it's very likely that much of it will be hard to absorb.
 I recommend reading the abstract, introduction, and the conclusion.
-This will give the majority of what yo need to know.
+This will give the majority of what you need to know.

 3. When you write down the names of these people, write a short little note on what they do.
 If you're like me, you're going to totally